Loongbian/loongson-os-builder-2k/README.md

 * `all`: everything above
 * `clean-all`: clean all built files

-## Create the bootable installation media
+## Create a bootable installation media

 ```
 $ unzip debian_buster_mips64el_ls2k_20200703.zip    # replace the filename with the actual one you have